Ready2Pound/expense_tracker/FRONTCHANGELOG.md

 -

 #### Working on currently
-- View all expenses function
+- Totals by category function
 -

 #### Questions